 Petrixol Xocoa: Carrer de Petritxol, 11, 08002 Barcelona, Spain

-Las Ramblas is the main (and longest) pedestrian street in the city.
+Las Ramblas, or La Rambla, is the main (and longest) pedestrian street in the city.
 It’s normally packed with tourists, no matter what time of the year.
-But it’s a good place to start your exploration.
+Honestly, there isn’t anything groundbreaking to see here, but it’s a good place to start your exploration.
 The street runs through a few neighborhoods so you can get a taste of the different parts of the city.
 Start your stroll at the central Placa de Catalunya and head all the way down to our next destination, La Boqueria Market.

 La Boqueria Market

 La Boqueria Market is probably the most famous food market in Barcelona.
 It’s located on Las Ramblas in the Ciudad Vieja area, right at the city center.
 At first, La Boqueria seems like a tourist trap: the food is overpriced and there are people in every square inch of the place.
 But I must say the seafood here is really good!
 I wouldn’t eat here every day, but I think it’s worth a visit.